Skip to content

 • Participants must be fully dedicated to the two-year program and able to participate in all scheduled meetings.

-• Participants are required to produce op-ed pieces and commentary/blog posts on important policy issues related to one or more of the 3 thematic areas (see above) as well as be featured in an organizer-produced podcast.
+• Participants are required to produce op-ed pieces and commentary/blog posts on important policy issues related; will have the option to be featured in an organizer-produced podcast.

 Program Meeting